Proud to donate 1% of online sales to Endometriosis UK 💛

 Having PMS that makes you feel suicidal or makes you want to run away every month is not ‘just PMS’

-PMDD real story
+Laura’s PMDD story

-For a long time, I thought it was ‘normal’ to suffer from severe PMS.
+“For a long time, I thought it was ‘normal’ to suffer from severe PMS.
 I thought I was weak for feeling suicidal every month.
 I would just go to bed for a few days as I could only face sleeping.
-I’d been to the GP time and time again over the years to get help with panic disorder and depression.
-Not once did anyone ever suggest that hormones could be the problem.
+I’d been to the GP time and time again over the years to get help with panic disorders and depression.
+Not once did anyone ever suggest that it could be related to my menstrual cycle.
 I also had bad reactions to different contraceptive pills over the years.

 I remember in my 20’s when I was living with a partner.
 He told me that it was ‘like living with a different person for one week a month’.
 I would get chronically depressed and I wouldn’t be able to get out of bed for a few days each month.
 In the build-up to that, I would have panic attacks and big rages.
 There was a big knock-on effect.
 It made it difficult to hold down a job, so I always worked part-time or took on temp work.